 Kendrick Lamar returns, 5 years later and a world away

 For the five years since the release of his last album, fans and the music industry have eagerly — if not always patiently — awaited a new album from Kendrick Lamar, one of rap's great current visionaries and most celebrated artistic voices.
-As of this week, a new era in Lamar's career is upon us.
-On Sunday, he dropped a single and video titled "The Heart Part 5" and — without ever quite confirming all the details — seems poised to release a new album called Mr. Morale & the Big Steppers this Friday, May 13.
+With the release of Mr. Morale & the Big Steppers today, a new era in Lamar's career is upon us.

+The album was indeed delivered as a double LP, clocking in at nine songs per disc and roughly 75 minutes in length.
+With contributions from Baby Keem, Summer Walker, Blxst, Kodak Black, Portishead's Beth Gibbons, Sampha and Taylour Paige, Mr. Morale & the Big Steppers is poised to be one of the most celebrated projects of the year.

-"As I get older, I realize life is perspective," Lamar mutters in the first verse.
+"As I get older, I realize life is perspective," Lamar mutters in the first verse, assuming theirs.

-Last week, Lamar posted and deleted a cryptic photo of two CDs on Instagram, raising the question of whether this upcoming project will be a double album.
+Mr. Morale & the Big Steppers builds on DAMN.'s exploration of Lamar's Christianity and his bold cultural criticism, as the rapper bemoans the hold social media, celebrity and capitalism has on society.
+"I've been going through something: be afraid," he begins on "United In Grief."

+On songs like "Die Hard" and "Father Time," he explores vulnerability, the challenges of newfound fatherhood and his marriage.
+"Daddy issues, hid my emotions, never expressed myself," he raps on "Father Time."
+"Men should never show feelings, being sensitive never helped."
+Elsewhere, on "Auntie Diaries," he tackles issues of trans identity.

 Lamar's last solo album, DAMN., earned him five Grammy awards and seven nominations overall after debuting at the top of the Billboard 200 chart in 2017.
 He later won the Pulitzer Prize for it, marking the first time the award was given to an artist outside of the jazz and classical genres.
 "Been writing my whole life, so to get this type of recognition, it's beautiful," Lamar said in his brief acceptance speech.